troclaux/notes/lua.md

 - `boolean`: true or false
 - `number`
 - `string`
-- `table`: works like an array, dictionary or object
+- `table`: used for arrays, dictionaries and objects

 ```lua
 x = 10            -- number
 y = "Hello"       -- string
 is_active = true  -- boolean